1. Manage StreamNative Clusters

 Provision AWS Access

-StreamNative provides all the policies and roles via a
+StreamNative facilitates the setup of necessary policies and roles through a

 module.
 This module can be provisioned in a standalone Terraform project (as documented here), but can also be integrated into existing Terraform projects.